sherlifelix/blog/_posts/2019-02-19-brief-history-of-the-iconic-turban-and-its-association-with-sikhism.md

 published: true
 title: Brief History of the Iconic Turban and its association with Sikhism
 description: >-
-  The turban is often seen as the Identity of a Sikhism and is closely associated......
+  The turban is often seen as the Identity of Sikhism and is closely associated......
 keywords: 'History of the turban, Sikhism and turban, '
 blog_category: Lifestyle